Applications have closed for the current academic year.

 Fulbright South African Research Scholar Program 2021-2022

 Applications open on June 15, 2020.
 Closing date for applications is October 1, 2020

-The Fulbright Visiting Research Scholar Program is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at a U.S. academic or research Institution for a period of 3 to 9 months starting no earlier than August 2020 and no later than March 2021.
+The Fulbright South African Research Scholar Program (SARSP) is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at a U.S. academic or research Institution for a period of 3 to 9 months starting no earlier than August 2021 and no later than March 2022.
 A research grant enables the scholar to perform high-level research at a U.S. educational institution, aimed at strengthening academic programs or curricula at his/her home institution.
 Applicants need to have a proven track record of productive scholarly research, and publications.